 Theory and principles of effective team membership and leadership in the small group setting.
 Focuses on functional roles, verbal and nonverbal behaviors, decision making, problem solving, conflict resolution, ethics and diversity, and group dynamics through the observations of teams.
 Capstone for Communication Arts.
 4 SH.

 Modules include management, strategy, government affairs and corporate advertising.
 Self-managed teams simulate agency communications consulting.
 Prerequisites: Second-semester junior or senior standing, COMM-211 and COMM-314.
 Capstone for Public Relations.
 4 SH.
 CC: Team Intensive.

 This capstone course provides students the opportunity to plan, execute and present a complete advertising campaign for a client.
 Students, working in agency-style teams, apply both theoretical and practical knowledge acquired in their previous coursework to complete the campaign.
 Prerequisites: Junior Standing, and either COMM-311 and COMM-317 or major in the Sigmund Weis School of Business and MKTG.
 Capstone for Advertising and Public Relations.
 4 SH

-The process of determining a medium’s audience, developing story ideas, writing query letters, and researching and writing feature articles.
+The process of determining a medium’s audience, developing story ideas, wring query leers, and researching and wring feature articles.
 How-tos, profiles, and travel and human interest articles are among the assignments.
 Students prepare and print online portfolios.
-Prerequisites: Junior or senior standing and COMM-131.
-Capstone for Journalism, Digital Content or Sports Media.
+Prerequisites: Junior or senior standing and COMM-131 or COMM-141.
+Capstone for Journalism, Communication Arts, or Sports Media.
 4 SH.